Patients can now attend Nutrition for Wellbeing appointments at various locations across Bristol.

 Our Nutrition clinics are run from Litfield House in Clifton Village, and from the Practice Rooms on Cotham Hill.

-Sign up to receive alerts about future PCIM courses and clinics held in Bristol and the South West below!
+Sign up to receive alerts about future Nutrition clinics in Bristol below!